bodangren/KA-MS-Biology/U1L2 Cell Parts and Functions.md

 # Unit 1: Cells and Organisms

-## Lesson: Understand: cell parts and functions
+## Lesson 2: Understand: cell parts and functions
 - **NGSS**: MS-LS1-2
 - **Objectives**:
   1. Identify the major parts of a cell.